+The nude beach is a 900-meter long section of the four miles of white sand and is unique in being the National Trust's only nudist beach.
 According to the authors of Bare Britain, it is one of the UK's most popular and best known outdoor spots to sunbathe and swim au naturel.
-In 2013, the designated naturist area of the beach was expanded to include more of the dunes to create a buffer zone for privacy.
+Its popularity led the National Trust to expand the designated nude area of the beach a few years ago.
+More of the adjacent dunes were included as a privacy buffer zone.

-- Description: Studland is composed of fine sand, backed by dunes and a large nature reserve.
-The nudist area is well marked with with green-topped posts and blue National Trust signs.
+Studland is composed of fine sand, backed by dunes and a large nature reserve.
+The nudist area is well marked with green-topped posts and blue National Trust signs.
 The sea here is usually calm, making it suitable for children and, the naturist section regular attracts family groups as well as nudists and naturists of all ages.

-- Keeping things safe: The trust works with the Studland Beach Users Action Group, British Naturism and the police to ensure that the beach remains safe for users and family friendly.
-Inappropriate and indecent behavior, including some use of photographic equipment is discouraged and may be prosecuted.
+- Keeping things safe: The Trust works with the Studland Beach Users Action Group, British Naturism, and the police to ensure that the beach remains safe for users and family-friendly.
+Inappropriate and indecent behavior, including some use of photographic equipment, is discouraged and may be prosecuted.

-- Clothing Optional: The nudist area of the beach is clearly marked and users should wear clothing when outside the designated area.
+- Clothing optional: The nudist area of the beach is clearly marked and users should wear clothing when outside the designated area.
 A trail, the Heather Beach Walk, is available for other beach users who want to avoid the naturist section.

 - Warnings: This is an official nudist beach and National Trust Wardens patrol discreetly.
-There have, apparently been reports of some unacceptable behavior in the dunes so nude beach-goers, especially family users, are advised to stay on the open beach.
+There have apparently been reports of some unacceptable behavior in the dunes so nude beach-goers, especially family users, are advised to stay on the open beach.

 - The car ferry from Sandbanks in Poole, Dorset, makes frequent crosses to Shell Bay throughout the day.
 The vessel is a chain ferry that crosses the entrance of Poole Harbour to the beach, cutting at least 25 miles off the road journey.